 - You know how much milk protein your baby can tolerate

-- You have to wait until your baby has been on a cow’s milk protein free diet for 6 months.
+- You have to wait until your baby has been on a cow’s milk protein-free diet for 6 months.
 This can be tricky if your baby has their diagnosis at an older age.

 - It can be difficult to get a younger baby to eat the whole portions of foods recommended on the ladder.
 Or you may not want to give them the food yet, such as a malted milk biscuit.

-- You don’t always know what it was that you ate that your baby reacted to, especially if the reaction is delayed.
+- You don’t always know what it was that you ate that your baby reacted to, especially if the allergic reaction is delayed.
 We don’t know quite yet how quickly or slowly milk protein moves through your breastmilk – research is continuing on this one.

 So what’s my advice

-I advise the 6 step.
 You can find a copy at the 6 step milk ladder at top of the page and also through the link below

-Breaking it down a little
+Breaking it down a little:

 How to do the milk ladder